 These techniques are in use by a large number of threat organizations, so their methods vary widely.

 In the simplest version of an obfuscation attack, the credential harvesting page uses the same ZeroFont technique that was once a popular method to bypass Microsoft’s email scanners.
 Even old techniques can successfully fool the website scanner.

 In more advanced methods, the webpage is encoded using multiple layers of java script obfuscation.

 The rendered page is fairly advanced in that it does not ask the user to enter their email address (it is encoded in the URL) and asks for the password twice before redirecting the user to a real outlook.com page.
-Not only does this error-check the password for the attackers, the user is left with no hint that they entered their password on a fake site.
+Not only does this error-check the password for the attackers, but the user is also left with no hint that they entered their password on a fake site.